anirudhprmar/word-grind/README.md

 ## Core functionalities

 - [ ]- users can add new words get all information about it
-- [ ]- Users can add and view their words lists
+- [ ]- Users view their words lists
 - [ ]- gotta implement this Add a simple model to track learned words and streaks(words with learned true display them).
 Display progress on the calender.
 - [ ]- logout btn in sidebar>navuser
-- [ ]- for different routes (how do i get the same layout as dashboard , well can't update the layout as page.tsx is landing page so what to do, copying the same code for each route how do i make it reuseable )
+- [X]- for different routes (how do i get the same layout as dashboard , well can't update the layout as page.tsx is landing page so what to do, copying the same code for each route how do i make it reuseable )
-- [X]- fix the dialog height and add scroll to it
 - [ ]- work on quiz/ practice functionlity
 - [ ]- Create tRPC endpoints for generating quizzes (e.g., multiple-choice from user's vocab).
 Implement scoring and update progress.
 - [ ]- work on quiz page -> give options of words from db -> use that to info to create quizzes (send custom system input one from word input and other from quiz to separate their queries) -> questions range for quiz feature -> feedback on quiz